abzico/libpng_example/README.md

 # Note

-There are 2 input images used
+There are 2 input images used and 1 manual operation to generate output image

 1. `opague.png` - program will produce `opaque-p3.png`, `opaque-p6.png`, `opaque-png.png`
 2. `trans.png` - program will produce `trans-png.png`